AhaSend/ahasend-go/docs/DeliverabilityStatistics.md

 ### NewDeliverabilityStatistics

-`func NewDeliverabilityStatistics(fromTimestamp time.Time, toTimestamp time.Time, direction string, ) *DeliverabilityStatistics`
+`func NewDeliverabilityStatistics(fromTimestamp time.Time, toTimestamp time.Time, ) *DeliverabilityStatistics`

 NewDeliverabilityStatistics instantiates a new DeliverabilityStatistics object This constructor will assign default values to properties that have it defined,